Haniyya/in-60-seconds/PITCHME.md

 #### How does that hinder you?

-- Global mutable state is possible, but really hard to do.
+- Global mutable state is possible, but really discouraged.
 So don't.
 - Stuff like a graph is non trivial:

 ```rust